Gary V. Nelson

-Gary Vincent Nelson (born 1953) is an urban missiologist.
+Gary Vincent Nelson (January 28, 1953 – January 22, 2024) was a Canadian urban missiologist.

 Prior to 2010 Nelson served as General Secretary of the Canadian Baptist Ministries.
-Since 2004 Nelson has been one of the Vice-Presidents of the Baptist World Alliance, of which his denomination is a member-body.
+Since 2004 Nelson has been one of the Vice-presidents of the Baptist World Alliance, of which his denomination is a member-body.

 History

 Nelson was born in Canada.
-He earned a degree in Education (B.Ed.) from the University of British Columbia in 1976.
+He earned a degree in education (B.Ed.) from the University of British Columbia in 1976.

-He chose to pursue a calling to pastoral ministry and completed a Master of Divinity degree at Fuller Theological Seminary, Pasadena, California in 1980.
+Nelson chose to pursue a calling to pastoral ministry and completed a Master of Divinity degree at Fuller Theological Seminary, Pasadena, California in 1980.
 After graduation Nelson began work as a pastor in Canada, including First Baptist, Edmonton, Alberta.

 In 1984, Nelson returned to Fuller Theological Seminary and enrolled in the Doctor of Ministry program.
 The doctoral dissertation submitted to the Seminary in 1987 was entitled "The pre-conditions necessary for evangelism in the urban context: a study on Toronto Baptist Churches."

+Nelson died in Edmonton on January 22, 2024, at the age of 70.

 Contribution

 Leadership

-On February 2, 2010 it was announced that Nelson had been appointed as the President and CEO of Tyndale University, Toronto, effective July 1, 2010.
+On February 2, 2010, it was announced that Nelson had been appointed the President and CEO of Tyndale University, Toronto, effective July 1, 2010.

-On January 28, 2020 it was announced that Nelson would retire as president and Vice Chancellor of Tyndale University, Toronto, on June 30, 2020.
+On January 28, 2020, it was announced that Nelson would retire as president and Vice Chancellor of Tyndale University on June 30, 2020.

 Soon after Nelson become president a controversy erupted over Tyndale's plan to have former President of the United States, George W. Bush, speak at a breakfast hosted by Prem Watsa of Fairfax Financial Holdings on September 20, 2011.
 According to Tyndale professor Craig Carter, Bush "was to speak on the role of faith-based institutions in the world of higher education."
 Upon learning of the scheduled event, a group of alumni launched a website protesting Tyndale's association with Bush.
 After two days of online protests, the event was canceled "due to a scheduling change" but no other explanation was given.
-Following the cancellation, Nelson noted the need for Tyndale to "have clearer policies and guidelines in place so that diverse views can be expressed in a respectful and hospital place."
+Following the cancellation, Nelson noted the need for Tyndale to "have clearer policies and guidelines in place so that diverse views can be expressed in a respectful and hospitable place."
 He also expressed regret that Tyndale "did not have such a framework in place" and stated that "Tyndale will continue to host various people to speak on issues that matter."
 The cancellation of Bush's visit garnered widespread attention from media outlets across Canada like the Toronto Star, the CBC, Maclean's.
 The decision to cancel also came under criticism from Michael Coren and Toronto pastor Joe Boot on Coren's show The Arena.